 Here’s a mind-blowing fact: microalgae produce most of the oxygen we breathe today.
 Whaa!?
-And even though they are billions of years old, they are still around, alive, and kicking!
+And even though they are billions of years old, they are still around, alive and kicking!
 These single-cell organisms are the ancestors of all plants and form the basis of the aquatic food chain.
 They are the inventors of photosynthesis and produce some of the most important nutrients the human body needs, including marine omega-3 essential fatty acids.
-So why are not more people crazy about these tiny water plants?
+So why are more people not crazy about these tiny water plants?

 EATING SUNSHINE, CREATING ENERGY